 From the Lassalle Hof, which had been cordoned off by the police, the workers looked down from their windows, but from the back.
 Body parts were visible that the Nazi ministers were supposed to understand as a call to make the Götz quote a reality.

 To avoid further conflict, the police alter the route.
-The German visitors are not allowed to drive along Praterstrasse and the Ring as planned, but have to take Franzensbrückenstrasse from the Praterstern and continue along Löwengasse, Lastenstrasse, and Gumpendorfer Strasse, where neither supporters nor opponents await them.
+The German visitors are not allowed to drive along Praterstrasse and the Ring as planned, but have to take Franzensbrückenstrasse from the Praterstern and continue along Löwengasse, the so-called Lastenstrasse, and Gumpendorfer Strasse, where neither supporters nor opponents await them.

 The Lassalle Hof was built from 1924 to 1926 and designed by the architect Hubert Gessner, a student of Otto Wagner.
 It was one of the first major public housing projects erected in the "Red Vienna" of the interwar years.
 The architecture historian Eve Blau writes about these residential complexes: